lifsys/intelisys/README.md

 Welcome to Intelisys, a powerful and versatile AI assistant library that provides a unified interface for interacting with various AI models and providers.
 Intelisys is designed to make AI integration seamless and efficient for developers of all levels.

-## What's New in Version 0.5.6
+## What's New in Version 0.5.7

-- Enhanced `max_history_words` functionality for improved conversation management
+- Further optimized `max_history_words` functionality for improved conversation management
-- Optimized history trimming for efficient memory usage
+- Enhanced efficiency of history trimming for better memory usage
-- Improved asynchronous support with better error handling
+- Improved asynchronous support with more robust error handling
-- Added support for structured output with OpenAI provider using Pydantic models
+- Refined structured output support with OpenAI provider using Pydantic models
-- Expanded reference capabilities, now supporting various document types (PDF, Word, Excel, PowerPoint)
+- Optimized performance for long-running conversations
-- Improved performance for long-running conversations
+- Updated compatibility to support Python 3.12

 ## Key Features